trufflesuite/trufflesuite.com/src/guides/ethereum-overview/index.md

 **Ethereum is a blockchain that allows you to run programs in its trusted environment.** This contrasts with the Bitcoin blockchain, which only allows you to manage cryptocurrency.

 In computer science terms, Ethereum is a "Turing complete", virtual machine.
-This simply means that Ethereum is an internet-based computer.
-A single symbolic computer that runs on thousands of physical computers.
+Simply put, Ethereum is an internet-based computer - A single symbolic computer that runs on thousands of physical computers.
 This virtual computer is called the Ethereum Virtual Machine (EVM).
 The EVM allows code to be verified and executed on the blockchain, providing guarantees it will be run the same way on everyone's machine.
 This code is contained in "smart contracts" (more on these below).

 Beyond just tracking account balances, Ethereum maintains the state of the EVM, allowing developers to program Ethereum to build any application that they could with a traditional computer.
 However, these blockchain-based applications can leverage all of the benefits of the trust and digital asset scarcity afforded by the blockchain.